logux/docs/guide/concepts/subscription.md

 </details>

-## `useSubscription`
+## The best way to use subscriptions

+<details open><summary>Redux client</summary>

+### React hook

-The best way to use subscriptions is `useSubscription` React hook.
-This hook automatically subscribes during component render and unsubscribe when a component is unmounted.
+`useSubscription` hook automatically subscribes during component render and unsubscribe when a component is unmounted.
 For instance, when you will render some page, this page will automatically request that data from the server.

 `useSubscription` returns `true` during the downloading current state.
 You should show some loader at that moment.